 All Companies, large or small, are directly responsible for the safety of all employees.
 This includes the use of all company vehicles during normal working hours.
 If you use any vehicle at anytime during working hours for your business then you are responsible.

 The police can and will be involved in all investigations involving a work related road accident death, or serious injury.
 In fact police now ask at the scene of accidents if any of the vehicles are being used for work.
+This means that employers have to manage road risk in the same way that they manage other occupational Health and Safety risks throughout the rest of their business operations.

 However, even though Government Legislation now requires it, only a small percentage of companies have now implemented a Road Risk Reduction Programme.